dataiku/solutions-contrib/README.md

 `node -v`

 npm (Node Package Manager) will be installed by default, run `npm -v` to make sure you have npm installed.

+You need to install pnpm after node & npm, you can run this command to do so:

+`npm install -g pnpm`

 **4. Configuration of the .dataiku directory** \